EB-3 Small Business Sponsorships | VisaNation

 • Any other recurring expenses

 The size of your business doesn’t determine the success or failure of your application to sponsor a green card.
-Sometimes, even multinationals and other big companies also experience green card denials.
+Sometimes, even multinationals and other big companies experience green card denials.

-Whether you have a small or a big business, if you fail to convince the immigration or DOL officers that both the business and the employee are eligible for a green card, then your petition will most likely be denied.
-So, make sure that you pay attention to every detail in your petition forms and present every required document right from the outset to avoid delays or denials.
+Ensure that you pay attention to every detail in your petition forms and present every required document right from the outset to avoid delays or denials.
 However, if for any reason your petition is denied, you can contact an immigration lawyer for guidance on how to move forward.

 VisaNation Immigration Law Client Reviews Graphic 2